Azure/azure-sdk-for-net/README.md

   - Ensure "msbuild.exe" is under environment PATH.
 The earliest step is to run the shortcut pre-installed by Visual Studio.
         *C:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\Tools\VsDevCmd.bat*
-  - Run "msbuild.exe" with the "(repository-root)\build.proj".
-For example, to build a nuget package for compute management.
+  - Under repository root, there is a "build.proj", which you can build with.
+For example, to build a nuget package for compute management, run:
         *msbuild build.proj /t:build;package /p:scope=ResourceManagement\Compute*
-  - For all other supported flags, check out the top comment section inside "build.proj".
+  - For other supported flags, check out the top comment section inside "build.proj".

 ### To run tests